jkhsjdhjs/node-fetch-cookies/README.md

 - `cookie` The string representation of a cookie as send by a webserver.
 - `url` The url the cookie has been received from.

+Will throw a `CookieParseError` if the input couldn't be parsed.

 #### static fromObject(obj)
 Creates a cookie instance from an already existing object with the same properties.